 This is what happened when I decided to confront my history in one day.

-Martin Luther King Jr. Day, I had the day off and decided I wanted to watch all the black historical films that I’ve been avoiding since 2012.
+On Martin Luther King Jr. Day of Service, I had the day off and decided to watch all of the black historical films that I’ve been avoiding since the year 2012.

 Next up, I tried to find 12-Years A Slave.
 I couldn’t find it on Hulu or Netflix.
 My friends later told me, God spared my mind because that movie is a hard one.
 One day I will come back to it.

 Then I watched D’Jango which was interesting.
 I liked it.
 It showed a black man empowered during slavery even though he was a murderer…hmm.
 What I hated most about this movie was the dog scene where a runaway slave was torn apart by dogs.
 This was a practice of slave masters during slavery, it just hurt so bad to watch.